Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Dyson V7 battery status

-Battery and Run Time Comparison
+Run Time Comparison

 Please note that the V7’s 32-minute figure is with the crevice tool.
 With the standard nozzle, that figure drops to (just under) 28 minutes.

-The Outsize is much better in this thanks to the larger battery and (still) exceeds the 60-minute claim on carpets.
+The Outsize is much better in this, thanks to the larger battery and (still) exceeds the 60-minute claim on carpets.

 Dyson Outsize battery

 Another factor to consider is the battery’s detachability without tools.
-Only the Outsize has this feature, while consumers will need to loosen three bolts to remove the V7 battery, so it’s not feasible to purchase an extra to extend the range.
+Only the Outsize has this feature, while consumers will need to loosen three bolts to remove the V7 battery, so it’s not feasible to purchase an extra battery to extend the range.

 Airflow Comparison